-Table THORR01 (www.hse.gov.uk/statistics/tables/thorr01.xlsx) gives a breakdown of the pneumoconiosis cases seen by chest physicians in the THOR scheme.
-There were 159 cases of asbestosis out of the estimated 236 pneumoconiosis cases reported to respiratory physicians in 2019.
-Reporting of new cases during 2020 and 2021 was
+Table THORR01 (www.hse.gov.uk/statistics/assets/docs/thorr01.xlsx) gives a breakdown of the pneumoconiosis cases seen by chest physicians in the THOR scheme.
+There were 160 cases of asbestosis out of the estimated 238 pneumoconiosis cases reported to respiratory physicians in 2019.
+Reporting of new cases during 2020, 2021 and 2022 was disrupted by the coronavirus pandemic.
+In 2022, there were an estimated 132 new pneumoconiosis cases, of which 82 were asbestosis.
+Typically, less than 1% of cases were among females.

 The statistics based on reporting by chest physicians in the THOR scheme prior to the coronavirus pandemic also support a continuing increase in annual asbestosis cases.
-Analyses of trends in THOR data [note 7] suggest that the incidence of all pneumoconiosis - the majority of which is known to be asbestosis within that scheme - has been increasing with an average change of + 3.6 % per year (95% CIs: +2.1, +5.0) over the time period 1999-2019.
-For the more recent period 2010-2019, the equivalent estimate was +5.7% per year (95% CIs: +2.2, +9.3), with the increase largely due to asbestos rather than silica, coal etc.
+Analyses of trends in THOR data [8, 9] suggest that the incidence of all pneumoconiosis - the majority of which is known to be asbestosis within that scheme - has been increasing with an average change of + 3.6 % per year (95% CIs: +2.1, +5.0) over the time period 1999-2019.
+For the more recent period 2010-2019, the equivalent estimate was +5.7% per year (95% CIs: +2.2, +9.3), with the increase largely due to asbestos rather than silica, coal or other agents.